Meet the Animals

 BARN BIRDS

-This gorgeous trio can be found greeting guests every Saturday in the barn.
-Roxie, Avery and Eddie prefer the company of our volunteers over Gen Pop.
-Avery in particular is a shameless flirt who begs for pets and cuddles.
+This gorgeous trio can be found greeting guests every Saturday.
+Roxie, Avery and Eddie prefer barn living and the company of our volunteers over Gen Pop.

 WILLOW

-This is our newest addition to the farm family.
+This girl is a fairly new addition to the farm family.
 This lovely lady was an owner surrender and was very gentle and sweet from day one.

 LITTLE JOE